Published: January 11, 2021 | Last Updated: November 13, 2025

 What Is In A Pitch Deck?

-A creative deck includes a title page, an overview of the story, an introduction of the main characters, and oftentimes a slide at the end, illustrating the next steps or selling why this idea matters.
+A creative deck includes a title page, an overview of the story, an introduction of the main characters, and often a slide at the end illustrating the next steps or explaining why this idea matters.

 Creative decks shouldn’t be exhaustive.
-Typically they are around 10 slides.
-Going over 15 slides really runs the risk of being too long, so be cautious.
+Typically, they are around ten slides.
+Going over 15 slides risks being too long, so be cautious.

 Keep in mind that your overview shouldn’t be too long.
 A lot of the time, it can be done in one to three slides.
 As for character slides, you don’t need every single character.
 Limit it to the main protagonists and antagonists.

 Finally, decks should be a visual experience.
 Carefully select photos that convey the mood you’re trying to get across.
-Long blocks of text will get in the way of these photos as well, so be cautious.
+Long blocks of text will also get in the way of these photos, so be cautious.
 Pictures, in this case, really are worth more than words.

 When To Use A Pitch Deck?

 Decks can also be sent alongside treatments or scripts.
-While it is always risky to send unsolicited material if you have a script requested and a creative deck to go along with it, that can help get the reader more excited.
+While it is always risky to send unsolicited material if you have a script requested and a creative deck to accompany it, that can help get the reader more excited.

-Finally, if you have a high concept story, such as something fantasy or sci-fi, a creative deck is hugely important in conveying tone.
+Finally, if you have a high-concept story, such as a fantasy or sci-fi one, a creative deck is hugely important in conveying tone.

 How To Make A Pitch Deck

-There are many different ways to make a pitch deck, and it can be as simple or complicated as you need.
+There are many different ways to make a pitch deck, which can be as simple or complicated as needed.

 I started making decks in college using PowerPoint.
-That’s a straightforward program, but you can still get a lot done with it.
+It’s a straightforward program, but you can still get a lot done with it.

 Overlaying images, using simple but effective borders, and carefully selecting text can be enough.